 ECWRPC conducted land use inventories in 1980 and again in 2000.
-This information was updated by the Town of Richford in 2001 when the land management plan was developed.
+This information was updated by the local communities when the land management plans were developed.
 Two distinct classification systems were used in the 1980 and in 2000 and the subsequent land use updates.
 This made it difficult to compare specific categories between the two inventories.
 Secondly, computer technology has changed the degree of specificity in which data is collected.
 In 1980, computerized parcel data was not available.
 Current land use utilizes parcel data; therefore if a house is located in a subdivision, the entire parcel may be included as residential.
 Residential areas in 1980 may have included only a portion of these areas.

-A comparison of Wisconsin Department of Revenue (DOR) data was used to analyze land use changes between 1990 and 2005 The DOR collects information by real estate class for each minor civil division in the state.
-Acreage figures from DOR do not include Department of Natural Resource (DNR) lands or other tax-exempt properties.
-Acreage data for incorporated communities is also incomplete, as their information is frequently provided in number of parcels, as opposed to the total acreage of the parcels.
-Beginning in 1996, the DOR also
+A comparison of Wisconsin Department of Revenue (DOR) data was used to analyze land use changes between 1990 and 20055 The DOR collects information by real estate class for each minor civil division in the state.6 Acreage figures from DOR do not include Department of Natural Resource (DNR) lands or other tax-exempt properties.7 Acreage data for incorporated communities is also incomplete, as their information is frequently provided in number of

-&lt;sup>5 DOR.
+5 DOR.
 1980.
 1980 Statistical Report of Property Values Waushara County, Wisconsin.

-&lt;sup>6 DOR.
+6 DOR.
 1990, 2000, and 2005.
 Statement of Equalized Values.